Tzion0/Cupid/README.md

 This project has been inspired by
 * [Noisy](https://github.com/1tayH/noisy/)

+## Todo
+- Update logging for informative percentage of packet sent for each teams

 ## License

 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details